sjacob2019/Credit-Card-Fraud-Detection/README.md

 Supervised learning models do have a limitation though – they are typically more susceptible to outliers and data imbalances, a prominent issue in our data.
 To alleviate the class imbalance, we propose to combine the under-sampling technique as well as the SMOTE algorithm to decrease the amount of data in the majority class (legitimate transactions) and increase the amount of data in the minority class (fraudulent transactions).

 Through a combination of these learning techniques, we hope to develop a holistic analysis of how various machine learning algorithms handle the classification of the legitimacy of credit card transactions.

+For this midterm report, we have chosen to focus on unsupervised learning methods, specifically KMeans, GMM, and DBScan.

 # Data Collection